What Does an Industrial Maintenance Technician Do?

 One of the biggest tasks is preventive maintenance, so small mechanical or technical problems don’t become big ones.
 Think about a conveyor belt or a hydraulic lift in a production environment.
 Few businesses can afford for that crucial equipment to break.

 An industrial maintenance tech makes sure it doesn’t by observing, adjusting and calibrating the equipment and running diagnostics when needed.

 As machines become more sophisticated, they are increasingly run by computers — creating one more element for an industrial mechanic to master.

 If this combination of skills sounds like something you’d like to pursue, keep reading to learn more about the training requirements.

-- Use technical manuals and diagnostic equipment to assess why machines are not working
+- Use technical manuals and diagnostic equipment to keep machines functioning well

 - Weld and cut metal parts